 Doctor of Ministry

-Our hybrid Doctor of Ministry (DMin) program provides religious leaders who work in a wide variety of ministry settings with the opportunity to cultivate new knowledge and skills that better prepare them to serve their communities and address today's challenges.
+Our Doctor of Ministry (DMin) program provides religious leaders who work in a wide variety of ministry settings with the opportunity to cultivate new knowledge and skills that better prepare them to serve their communities and address today's challenges.
+This program can be done almost entirely online.
+In total, two weekends of in-person meetings are required.

 You’ll engage in an interdisciplinary, interreligious education that emphasizes reflective ministry, that is, ministry grounded in practical theology and an understanding of its social context.
 You’ll build a community of peers – religious leaders from diverse backgrounds – who challenge you to think creatively and critically as you explore the social and cultural dynamics impacting religious life and organizations in the 21st century.